tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

     } CertificateCompressionAlgorithms;
 ~~~

-If the server supports any of the algorithms offered in the ClientHello, it MAY
-respond with an extension indicating which compression algorithm it chose.
-In
-that case, the "extension_data" SHALL be a CertificateCompressionAlgorithm value
-corresponding to the chosen algorithm.
-If the server has chosen to not use any
-compression, it MUST NOT send the compress_certificates extension.
+There is no ServerHello extension that the server is required to echo back.

 # Compressed Certificate Message

-If a compression algorithm has been negotiated, server and client MAY compress
+If the peer has indicated that it supports compression, server and client MAY
-their corresponding Certificate messages and send them in the form of the
+compress their corresponding Certificate messages and send them in the form of
-CompressedCertificate message (replacing the Certificate message).
+the CompressedCertificate message (replacing the Certificate message).

 The CompressedCertificate message is formed as follows:

 ~~~
     struct {
+         CertificateCompressionAlgorithm algorithm;
          uint24 uncompressed_length;
          opaque compressed_certificate_message<1..2^24-1>;
     } CompressedCertificate;
 ~~~

+algorithm
+: The algorithm used to compress the certificate.
+The algorithm MUST be one of
+  the algorithms listed in the peer's compress_certificate message.

 uncompressed_length
 : The length of the Certificate message once it is uncompressed.
 If after